JSRagman/ATxmega32E5/Definitions/README.md

 # ATxmega32e5def.inc Definitions
-## Applicability
+## References
-ATxmega32e5def.inc, Created 2012-11-02 13:32, Version 1.00
+1. XMEGA E5 Data Sheet,  DS40002059A, Rev A - 08/2018
+2. XMEGA E MANUAL,       Atmel–42005E–AVR–XMEGA E–11/2014
+3. ATxmega32E5def.inc,   Version 1.00, 2012-11-02 13:32

 ## Purpose
 Do you have a horror of opening and searching the ATxmega32e5def.inc file?

 I do.

-Here are a great many (not all) definitions from the ATxmega32e5def.inc file, split into separate files, by function, to simplify lookup.
+Here are many (not all) definitions from ATxmega32e5def.inc, split into separate files to simplify lookup.
+Formatting has been applied to improve consistency/readability:
 - Register addresses are formatted as 16-bit hex
 - Bit positions are formatted as decimal (0-7)
 - Constants are formatted as 8-bit hex
 - Bit masks are formatted as 8-bit hex (even though I prefer binary)
-- Constant names, as you would expect, are precisely the same as they appear in ATxmega32e5def.inc
+- Constant names, as you would expect, are unchanged
 - A single constant definition may be duplicated in several different files if it pertains to more than one interface